Service and Savings in Nova Scotia

 Amherst

 Amherst’s charm and nature wrap around you here.
 History and culture meet modern conveniences.
 There is no wonder anyone calls Amherst home.
 Just a two-hour drive from Halifax and a 90-minute drive from Stanfield International Airport, it’s just close enough to be perfectly far away.
 Your insurance can be as unique as your route and your world.
-At Munn Insurance you can find the most competitive rates for auto insurance in Amherst and save while you’re doing it.
+At Munn Insurance you can find the most competitive rates for car insurance in Amherst and save while you’re doing it.

 Driving in Amherst – Tips to keep you on the road.